Aider-AI/aider/aider/website/docs/install.md

 {% include get-started.md %}

 If needed,
-aider-install will automatically install a separate version of python3.12 to use with aider.
+aider-install will automatically install a separate version of python 3.12 to use with aider.

 There are some [optional install steps](/docs/install/optional.html) you could consider.
 See the [usage instructions](https://aider.chat/docs/usage.html) to start coding with aider.

 ## One-liners

-These one-liners will install aider, along with python3.12 if needed.
+These one-liners will install aider, along with python 3.12 if needed.
 They are based on the
 [uv installers](https://docs.astral.sh/uv/getting-started/installation/).